nwchemgit/nwchem-wiki/Basis.md

     only necessary for basis sets which are to be used as the ao basis.
     The user is referred to the section on [Dyall's modified Dirac-Hamiltonian
-    approximation](Relativistic-All-electron-Approximations#dyalls-modified-dirac-hamitonian-approximation "wikilink")
+    approximation](Relativistic-All-electron-Approximations#dyalls-modified-dirac-hamitonian-approximation)
     for more details.

-Basis sets are associated with centers by using the tag of a center in a [geometry](Geometry "wikilink") that has either been input by the user or is available elsewhere.
+Basis sets are associated with centers by using the tag of a center in a [geometry](Geometry) that has either been input by the user or is available elsewhere.
 Each atom or center with the same tag will have the same basis set.
 All atoms must have basis functions assigned to them -- only dummy centers (X or Bq) may have no basis